-The purpose of the study was to investigate factors that contribute to truancy among students.
-However, the study was guided by three research questions to determine the causes of students' truancy in in junior high schools, the effect of students' truancy on their lives and establish the measures needed to control students' truancy in junior high schools.
+The purpose of the study was to investigate into factors that contribute to truancy among students.
+However, the study was guided by three research questions to determine the causes of students' truancy in Junior High schools, the effect of students' truancy on their lives and establish the measures needed to control students' truancy in secondary schools.

 Combined methods of both the quantitative and qualitative research methods were used.
-The target population of the study comprised the teachers and students from Bantama Circuit.
-In all, fifty (50) teachers were selected as sample size.
+The target population of the study comprised the teachers and students from Kwaku-Twi Junior High School.
+In all fifty (50) teachers were selected as sample size.
 A purposive sampling technique was used to select the sample.

-5.1.1 Summary of Key Findings

-- Outcome of analysis vis-à-vis the causes of students' truancy in junior high schools showed that; lack of parental supervision due to broken homes, poor school policies, teachers' attitudes contribute to the truancy of students, impact of bullying from other students and lack of financial support were contributory factors in varied degrees of impact. - 2.
+Outcome of analysis vis-à-vis the causes of students' truancy in Junior High schools showed that; lack of parental supervision due to broken homes, poor school policies, teachers' attitudes contribute to the truancy of students, impact of bullying from other students and lack of financial support were contributory factors in varied degrees of impact.

 Diverse impacts were noted as effects on the truants.
-Notable were the fact that truancy promotes students' poor academic performance, ends students up as school dropouts, increases students' involvement in criminal activities, teenage pregnancies abound when students become truant and students' truancies give bad names to schools. - 3.
-Dissimilar opinions were promoted as measures needed to control students' truancy in junior high schools which were that; students should be rewarded when they have perfect attendance, safe environment that promotes student successes should be provided, strict and instant punitive measures should be instituted, school policies regarding student conduct should be in place and mentoring programmes should be designed to improve school attendance and grades.
+Notable were that fact truancy promotes students poor academic performance, ends students up as school dropouts, increase students involvement in criminal activities, teenage pregnancies abound when students become truant and students truancies give bad names to schools.

+Dissimilar opinions were promoted as measures needed to control students' truancy in Junior High schools which were that; students should be rewarded when they have perfect attendance, safe environment that promotes student successes should provided, strict and instant punitive measure should be instituted, school policies regarding student conduct should be in place and mentoring program should be designed to improve school attendance and grades.